M.A. Courses

 Description: A specialized topics course reflecting trends and issues in the study of Literature and film.
 Topics vary per semester.

-ENGL 6069 Minorities and Cultures of the Caribbean
+INGL 6069 Minorities and Cultures of the Caribbean

 Credit hours: 3